-2019 ADJUSTMENTS TO CONSOLIDATED NET INCOME AND RATIONALE
+2020 ADJUSTMENTS TO CONSOLIDATED NET INCOME AND RATIONALE

-The Compensation Committee determined in the first quarter of 2019 that net income should be adjusted to determine performance-based income for 2019 as set forth below.
+The Compensation Committee determined in the first quarter of 2020 that net income should be adjusted to determine performance-based income for 2020 as set forth below.
 However, by reserving the ability to exercise negative discretion to reduce an award otherwise earned, the Committee retained the ability to take into account these excluded items (including, for example, impairments) and other factors it deems relevant when ultimately approving awards.
+As noted above, despite the unforeseen operational and financial impact of COVID-19, the Compensation Committee did not make any changes to the 2020 executive compensation program or metrics after they were established in the first quarter of 2020.